 Although the entry barriers into the CIA and CFA programs are fairly low, you’ll still need a substantial amount of work hours for your credential.

-On the other hand, without a bachelor’s, you’ll need some work experience before even signing up for a CFA Level 1 exam date.
-More specifically, the CFA requires 4,000 hours, in any field, just to sit for the exam.
-But then, to become CFA chartered, you’ll need another 4,000 hours in the field of investing.
+On the other hand, without a bachelor’s, you’ll need some work experience before signing up for a CFA Level 1 exam date.
+More specifically, the CFA requires 4,000 hours in any field to sit for the exam.
+But then, to become CFA chartered, you’ll need another 4,000 hours in the investing field.

 The CIA work experience requirement is based on your level of education.
-Basically, the higher your college degree, the fewer years you need to work.
+The higher your college degree, the fewer years you need to work.

 Of course, if you don’t have at least an associate’s degree, remember that you need to work at least 7 years to take the exam.